stlewis/aframe-es6-boilerplate/README.md

 The `package.json` file is locking the A-Frame version to 0.8.2, which is the latest stable release as of this writing.
 To update to a different stable version, just update the pin.
+You'll need to rebuild afterwards to make sure that the bundled javascript has the latest.
 If you'd prefer to work from `master` instead, just replace this line:

 ```json
 "aframe": "^0.8.2"